Florida Public Hurricane Loss Projection Model

 Our Base Set is based on the NHC HURDAT.
 Here is the latest version truncated to just the Base Set in

-Click here for hurricanes
+Click here for hurricanes by region

 Frances P. Ho, J.C.
 Su, Kl.L.
 Hanevich, R.J.
 Smith, and F.P.
 Richards, 1987:"Hurricane climatology for the Atlantic and Gulf coasts of the United States" NOAA Technical Memorandum, NWS-38, 193pp.